acm-uiuc/sigtricity-web/about.md

 layout: page
 title: About Us
 description: >-
-    About Us page for SIGtricity
+    About Us page for Sigtricity
 ---

 # About Us